Inspector Balram

 Inspector Balram is a 1991 Malayalam film directed by I. V. Sasi, scripted by T. Damodaran, and starring Mammootty.
 It is a sequel to the 1986 film Aavanazhi and was followed by a sequel, Balram vs. Taradas, in 2006.

 The movie was produced and distributed by Liberty Productions.
 It was a commercial success and ran for over 240 days at the box office.

 Plot

-Four years after the events of Aavanazhi, Balram is now married to Seetha.
+Four years after the events of Aavanazhi, Circle Inspector Balram is now married to Seetha.
 They have a daughter and live a normal life.
 Seetha is then killed by Sathyaraj's men.
-Balram sends his daughter to be taken care of by nuns, along with the help of his superior officer Madhavan.
-Balram faces his enemies, including Indira Shankar and Sayed Mohammad Shah, and Preethi avenges her father's death.
+Balram sends his daughter to be taken care of by nuns, along with the help of his superior officer, Commissioner Madhavan Nair.
+Balram faces his enemies, including Indira Shankar and Sayed Mohammad Shah, and Preethi avenges her father's death with the help of Balram.